jacobdgm/jacobdgm/README.md

   - about navigating a big, existing codebase
   - about collaborating on an active project using Git and GitHub
   - about Docker and Nginx

+Lately, I've been spending time learning:
+- to play Irish tin whistle
+- to make better use of Vim

 ### I'm a musician